iamseeley/ts-wiki/pages/meta.md

+---
+title: meta
+description: The home page of Thomas Seeley's portfolio and wiki.
+---

 # These pages are written using Markdown.

 <aside>Well, mostly Markdown.
 Sometimes the Markdown doesn't like to become HTML.
 Good thing I can write HTML directly in Markdown!</aside>